 Other symptoms may occur depending on the severity of the pulmonary embolism.
 A person may experience clammy or discolored skin, fever, sweating, lightheadedness, or rapid or irregular heart rate.
 Pain or swelling in one or both calves may also develop, possibly indicating deep vein thrombosis, which could be the source of the initial clot.

 The most common cause of a pulmonary embolism is deep vein thrombosis.
 As mentioned, these clots form in the calves and break free, traveling to the lungs.
 In many cases, a pulmonary embolism is caused by more than one clot blocking the artery.
-Occasionally, blockages stem from problems other than blood clots, such as air bubbles or fat from broken long bones.
-When tissue death occurs as a result of any type of blockage, it is referred to as a pulmonary infarction.
+Occasionally, blockages stem from problems other than blood clots, such as air bubbles, a fragment of a tumor, or fat from broken long bones.
+When lung tissue death occurs as a result of any type of blockage, it is referred to as a pulmonary infarction.

 Some medical conditions put people at higher risk for clots and pulmonary embolism, including heart disease, some cancers and chemotherapy treatments, and surgery.
 The latter is one of the leading causes of blood clots, which is why hospitals take measures to prevent them from forming, both before and after surgery.
 People with a family history of blood clots or pulmonary embolus are also at higher risk.